 Voltage adaptations cater to specialized applications and industries that demand tailored voltage solutions.
 Several instances highlight this need:

-Medical Devices: Equipment used in the medical field, such as MRI machines or pacemakers, necessitates precise and stable voltage delivery to ensure patient safety and device reliability.
+Medical Devices: Medical equipment, such as MRI machines or pacemakers, requires precise and stable voltage delivery to ensure patient safety and device reliability.

 Aerospace Technology: Avionics systems in aircraft require voltage stabilization to handle varying power conditions during flight and ensure uninterrupted operation.